-Insurance agencies deem termite related issues as preventable, which is why they do not cover termite damage.
-Termite destruction happens slowly, over time instead of suddenly or accidentally, which is typically the case if your home becomes damaged by a fire or storm damage.
-Although your insurance may not cover preventative termite treatment, please consider investing in an annual preventative termite service.
-The cost of paying for preventative treatment is far less than the expenses involved in repairing termite damage.
+Because they believe termites to be preventable, insurance agencies almost never recognize termite-related problems in their policies.
+Termite destruction almost always happens slowly and over time instead of suddenly or accidentally, which is typically the case if your home becomes damaged by a fire or storm.
+Even though your insurance likely will not cover preventative termite treatments, you should not let that stop you from investing in regular service.
+The cost of paying for termite treatment to prevent an infestation is far less than the expenses involved in fixing termite damage.

 Who Pays for Treatments When Buying or Selling a Home?

-If you’re buying a home in Atlanta with a history of termites, you may be wondering who is responsible for paying for treatment.
+If you’re buying a home with a history of termites, you may be wondering who is responsible for paying for treatment.
 Although it varies, the general process is as follows:

-- In most states in the U.S., the seller of the home must pay for termite inspections.
+- In almost every state across the country, the seller of the home must pay for termite inspections.

-- When termite activity, past or present, is found, the seller is responsible for covering treatment either up-front or in closing costs.
+- When termite activity, past or present, is found, the seller is often also responsible for covering treatment either upfront or in closing costs.

-- In contrast, the buyer is responsible for anything considered to be termite prevention.
+- That said, the buyer is most often responsible for anything considered to be termite prevention.